 In about 1920 the MPC merged with the Metropolitan Water and Sewer Districts to form the Metropolitan District Commission (MDC).
 Unlike the State Department of Environmental Management, which had responsibilities focused on state parklands, the MDC had a diverse set of responsibilities.
 The MDC gradually came to construct and oversee a collection of swimming pools, skating rinks, boat houses, and the Esplanade in the Back Bay.

-In effect, the MDC responded to the new and novel interests of its era by refocusing its activities on active recreation.
-From perhaps 1930 until the 1970s, Hemlock Gorge and other non-activity sites were neglected.
+In effect, the MDC responded to the new and novel interests of its era by refocusing its activities on “active recreation.”
+From perhaps 1930 until the 1970s, Hemlock Gorge and other “non-activity” sites were neglected.
 People growing up in Upper Falls in the 40s and 50s recall making little use of the overgrown and unmarked trails that characterized the park at that time.
 At least one resident has recalled having nightmares about Echo Bridge.
-In the early 1950s, the site supervisors house burned down and was not rebuilt.
+In the early 1950s, the site supervisor’s house burned down and was not rebuilt.
 The loss of a resident supervisor accelerated the decline of the trail system.

 In the early 1970s the village of Newton Upper Falls was reeling from an economic downturn.
 Many of the small factories that had been the economic cornerstone of the community closed.
 Population declined and the only elementary school, the Emerson School were shuttered.
 The school is now condominiums.